Wirbainoua/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints every other line from the input Write a script that prints every other line from the input Write a script that prints every other line
+Write a script that prints every other line
+The eggs of the brood need to be an odd number